-Abstract-Top-k pairs queries have received significant attention by the research community. k-closest pairs queries, kfurthest pairs queries and their variants are among the most well studied special cases of the top-k pairs queries.
-In this paper, we present the first approach to answer a broad class of top-k pairs queries over sliding windows.
-Our framework handles multiple top-k pairs queries and each query is allowed to use a different scoring function, a different value of k and a different size of the sliding window.
-Although the number of possible pairs in the sliding window is quadratic to the number of objects N in the sliding window, we efficiently answer the top-kpairs query by maintaining a small subset of pairs called Kskyband which is expected to consist of $O(K \log(N/K))$ pairs.
+Abstract-Top-k pairs and top-k objects queries have received significant attention by the research community.
+In this paper, we present the first approach to answer a broad class of top-k pairs and top-k objects queries over sliding windows.
+Our framework handles multiple top-k queries and each query is allowed to use a different scoring function, a different value of k and a different size of the sliding window.
+Furthermore, the framework allows the users to define arbitrarily complex scoring functions and supports out-of-order data streams.
 For all the queries that use the same scoring function, we need to maintain only one K-skyband.
 We present efficient techniques for the K-skyband maintenance and query answering.
 We conduct a detailed complexity analysis and show that the expected cost of our approach is reasonably close to the lower bound cost.
-We experimentally verify this by comparing our approach with a specially designed supreme algorithm that assumes the existence of an oracle and meets the lower bound cost.
+For top-k pairs queries, we demonstrate the efficiency of our approach by comparing it with a specially designed supreme algorithm over the state-of-the-art algorithm.